-Violations will be evaluated by the Program Director on a case by case basis to determine the next steps, including referral to the Dean.
+-5 for each occurrence -5 for each occurrence Violations will be addressed as outlined in the Student Handbook Violations will be addressed as outlined in the Student Handbook Violations will be evaluated by the Program Director on a case by case basis to determine the next steps, including referral to the Dean.

-- Absence or tardiness will be excused for the following reasons: - Medical leave for self or family: Must provide written documentation from a licensed medical professional, including the provider's information, name of the patient, and date(s)/time(s) as applicable to show correlation with the absence - Jury service: Must provide jury summons with date(s) correlating to the absence - Court summons: Must provide documentation with date(s) correlating with absence. - Military service: Any work other than required military service does not constitute an excused absence. - Death of a family member: Must provide documentation such as an obituary or death certificate. - Emergency: must provide documentation from a competent authority with date(s)/time(s) correlating to absence. - o Such as an automobile accident or breakdown, evacuation or housing displacement, etc. - o Scheduled veterinary care for your pet will not be excused, though documentation of a medical emergency will be accepted. - Observance of a religious holiday: Must notify the administrative office prior to the start of the quarter in which the holiday occurs.
+\Absence or tardiness will be excused for the following reasons:

+- Medical leave for self or family: Must provide written documentation from a licensed medical professional, including the provider's information, name of the patient, and date(s)/time(s) as applicable to show correlation with the absence. - Jury service: Must provide jury summons with date(s) correlating to the absence. - Court summons: Must provide documentation with date(s) correlating with absence. - Military service: Any work other than required military service does not constitute an excused absence. - Death of a family member: Must provide documentation such as an obituary or death certificate. - Emergency: must provide documentation from a competent authority with date(s)/time(s) correlating to absence. - Such as an automobile accident or breakdown, evacuation or housing displacement, etc. - Scheduled veterinary care for your pet will not be excused, though documentation of a medical emergency will be accepted.

+• Observance of a religious holiday: Must notify the administrative office prior to the start of the quarter in which the holiday occurs.